cmv/cmv-docs/docs/widgets/Identify.md

  - `attributes` - an object with all of the properties in the identified feature
  - `geometry` - the identified feature geometry

+**Virtual fields**

+Virtual fields are fields that don't exist in the map service, and instead are generated on the fly using a formatter.

 ```javascript
 fieldInfos: [{